[UPDATE: Post updated with Gypsylord intro and Axes on a new AD Assassin item!]

 Gnar stories...hmmmmm...he was honestly pretty straightforward for me on the design side.
 He did go through two designers though.
 Meddler made the first half his kit (transform mechanic, boomerangs/boulders, and hop) before handing the rest off to me when he didn't have time to work on him anymore after being promoted to Lead Champ Designer.
 I added in the 3-hit passive (duh), ultimate, and really dug into what it meant to be in each form.
 Mini Gnar was originally melee and used a tiny little version of Nautilus as a temp model with super sped up animations.

 Fav Gnar skin is Gentleman.
 I love the white hair and top hat.
 All his skins are freaking sweet though.
-Toats adorbs. "
+Toats adorbs. "he continued:

 "Quote: